Arrow BOOK

 • Reduction in chronic nerve related pain intensity

-• Improved walking standing and daily function
+• Improved walking, standing, and daily function

 • Better sleep and reduced flare ups in selected cases